CognitionIES/Line-Validation/README.md

 ## Contributors

-Maintained by [Your Name or Team].
+Maintained by Shah Namra.
 Contributions, bug reports, and feature suggestions are always welcome!

 ---

-## 📃 License

-This project is open-source and available under the MIT License.